OfekRainish/OfekRainish_notebook/_posts/2025-02-02-RNA Extraction and Library Preparation.md

 ### Step 5 – Library Quality Testing
 To ensure that the library meets the necessary quality standards, the following tests will be performed:
-- **Library concentration** will be measured using the Qubit dsDNA HS Assay Kit.
+- **Library concentration** will be measured using [the Qubit dsDNA HS Assay Kit](../pdf%20protocols/Qubit_dsDNA_HS_Assay_UG.pdf).
-- **Library size distribution** will be analyzed using the TapeStation 4200 with the High Sensitivity D1000 kit.
+- **Library size distribution** will be analyzed using the [TapeStation 4200 with the High Sensitivity D1000 kit](../pdf%20protocols/ScreenTape_HSD1000_QG.pdf).

 Results of the quality testing will be shown below:

 *(Leave space for image here)*

 ### Step 6 – Pooling Libraries
-Once the library quality is verified, we will pool all the libraries in equal molar ratios to create a balanced sample pool.
+Once the library quality is verified,a pool of all the libraries in equal molar ratios was created, in order to create a balanced sample pool.
 This ensures that all samples are represented accurately during sequencing.

 ### Step 7 – Sequencing
-Sequencing will be performed on the Illumina NextSeq2000 using the P2 100-cycle kit (Illumina, Cat.
-No. 20046811).
-The sequencing run will follow the protocol for the P2 100-cycle kit, which includes:
+Sequencing will be performed on the Illumina NextSeq2000 using the [P2 100-cycle kit (Illumina, Cat.
+No. 20046811)](../pdf%20protocols/nextseq-1000-2000-spec-sheet-m-na-00008.pdf).
-- **Read 1**: 100 cycles
-- **Index 1**: 8 cycles
-- **Index 2**: 8 cycles
-- **Read 2**: 0 cycles

 Sequencing will provide the data necessary for downstream analysis.